Student to Student

 more relevant than when you’re on exchange.
 Many students find that leaving Australia only makes them want to return.
 So stay in touch with the people you meet—you might want to go back sooner than you think.

-CHRISTIAN THORKILDSEN is a Norwegian journalism student at La Trobe University in Melbourne, Australia, currently on an exchange at Ithaca College, in NY.
+CHRISTIAN THORKILDSEN is a Norwegian journalism student at La Trobe University in Melbourne, Australia, who participated in an exchange.